SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     In any case, what's the difference between tuple-patterns/``(`` tuple-pattern-element ``)`` and type-tuple/type-tuple-element?

+    Revised selector-name---can we come up with a better name for this?

     Add elsewhere: tuple-patterns (tuple-patterns --> tuple-pattern | tuple-pattern tuple-patterns)